mstevetodd/EngineDriver_Home/docs/operation/faq.rst

   A2.
 If no locos are remembered (and you have confirmed the preference above) make sure the ``Maximum Recent Locos`` preference is not set to zero.

-Q. The JMRI loco list is too long, I can't find my locos easily
+Q. The loco list is too long, I can't find my locos easily

   A. You can use the filter option to reduce the list